chrisbensen/micronaut/micronaut_example_parts/micronaut_example_parts.md

 ## Step 2.2 - Setup the database and build the application

-1. Run this SQL to setup the schema in the database for the app.
+1. Run this SQL to setup the schema in the database for the app as the application user.
 This will create the OWNER table:
    ```bash
    /opt/oracle/sqlcl/bin/sql mnocidemo/${DATASOURCES_DEFAULT_PASSWORD}@mnociatp_tp @data/createPet.sql
    ```